How to Watch HGTV Without Cable

 At only $16 per month, it might be the best way to watch HGTV without cable from a cost perspective.

-In fact, Philo’s low monthly cost is its strongest selling point.
+Philo’s low monthly cost is its strongest selling point.
 Not having sports available to stream is a big part of how it is able to keep its monthly subscription fee so low.
+Check out our Philo review to get a more in-depth review of the service.

 You can enjoy 37 channels in its cheapest channel bundle, some of which include: